Just Survive or Live Close to Normal?

 - Dietary likes and dislikes.
 Even if dieing of hunger, people won’t eat what they don’t like.
 Crazy as it sounds, this is true.
 Think of foods that you can’t stand to eat or even smell.
 Would you pass on these in a time of disaster?

 Another consideration is whether you are going to integrate your supplies into your everyday life.
 For instance, if you are going to focus your food storage on MRE’s you probably do not intend on serving them as part of your regular meal preparation.
 I also don’t see you serving MRE’s to guests at a dinner.
 However, if you are storing food that your family eats on a regular basis you should rotate these supplies into your normal eating habits.
+Additionally, for stress relief, some adults may consider using CBD for stress relief into their diet.

 How Much Is Enough?